 Our team can also pursue wrongful death damages on behalf of surviving family members who lost a loved one in a Montgomery motorcycle accident.

 Even if you’re the victim of an accident, there are certain rules in place in Alabama that may reduce or negate your compensation.
 You should talk to an experienced motorcycle accident attorney to learn more about what factors may affect your settlement.

 Alabama’s Contributory Negligence Law

 In Alabama, motor vehicle accident cases are decided based on the contributory negligence rule.
 Under contributory negligence, if a jury finds that you are even partially responsible for your crash, you stand to lose all of your compensation.

 The factors that determine your contributory negligence are very similar to the ones that decide the at-fault party’s negligence.
 If, at the time of the accident, you were not observing the laws and regulations of the road, then you were contributorily negligent.

 Motorcycle Riders Should Follow These Laws to Get Compensation

-When you are on the road in Montgomery County, you should be compliant with traffic laws to avoid a potentially tragic accident.
+If you are on the road in Montgomery County, you should obey traffic laws to avoid a potentially tragic accident.
 Traffic laws for motorcyclists include: